SublimeApple/dave.-/content/posts/genetic-algorithm-tsp.md

 ![](/img/tsp_bench.png)

-We also coded a GA Optimizer GA, which ran over a number of hours to fine tune the parameters of our TSP GA, the optimal parameters we found are these:
+We also coded a GA Optimizer GA (a GA to optimize the parametrers of our TSP GA), which ran over a number of hours to fine tune the parameters of our TSP GA, the optimal parameters we found are these:

 ```
 Parameters: {